Skip to main content

 • data on social engagement, reablement* and preventing boredom and loneliness (Outcomes 2.5, 2.6, and 7.1).

 The governing body* should also consider feedback* on how effective these services and supports are.
-This could come from older people, their families, and workers*, including resident experience surveys.
+This could come from older people, their supporters, and workers*, including resident experience surveys.
 You should address any issues or ways to improve straight away.
-You must support the organisation* to improve their services.
-They should provide care that improves older people’s wellbeing* at home.
+You must support the organisation to improve their services.
+They should provide care that improves older people’s wellbeing* at the residential care home.

 Track how well the organisation supports older people to get the care and services they need during transitions of care*.